AsynchronousAI/webalizer/README.md

-# asm2wasm
+# webalizer
-Intel Syntax Assembly to WebAssembly.
+Assembly to WebAssembly.
 # Metadata:
 ## Story:
 Here at Unexex we believe in the Web and the power of WebAssembly.
 This tool can be used to port applications or commandlinetools to the web as a WebAssembly module.